The Future of IBORs

-MUFG will contact clients directly to outline the steps we are taking to ensure the transition to any RFR runs smoothly, and to confirm any impact that may be felt.
+MUFG will contact clients directly to outline the steps we are taking to ensure the transition to any RFR runs smoothly, and to explain any impact that may be felt.
 If you require further information or have queries relating to IBOR discontinuation, please contact email@example.com.

 The European Money Markets Institute (EMMI) has announced that EONIA will be discontinued as an interest rate benchmark from 3 January 2022.
-Until 31 December 2021, EONIA may still be used in financial agreements, however, you should be aware the determination methodology underlying the calculation of EONIA will be revised and the time of its publication has changed.
+Until 31 December 2021, EONIA may still be used in financial agreements, however, you should be aware the determination methodology underlying the calculation of EONIA and the time of its publication has changed.

 Immediate Impact on the changes of EONIA

 All references to EONIA in your financial agreements with MUFG will continue to reference EONIA as amended under the recalibrated methodology with effect from 2 October 2019.
-This means that any calculations in your financial agreements that reference EONIA will automatically be administered on the basis of the EMMI revisions to EONIA that will take effect from 2 October 2019.
+This means that any calculations in your financial agreements that reference EONIA will automatically be administered on the basis of the EMMI revisions to EONIA that took effect from 2 October 2019.
 EONIA will continue to be published under the same identification codes, i.e. Reuters Instrument Code or Bloomberg ticker.

-Accordingly, the change in publication time may result in a shorter period for the settlement of any relevant amounts payable under your financial agreements.
+Accordingly, the change in publication time will result in a shorter period for the settlement of any relevant amounts payable under your financial agreements.
 For example, where you have agreed with MUFG that any amounts under your financial agreements are settled on the last day of a relevant month, it may be that in order to continue under this arrangement, EONIA is applied on a T+0 basis using the rate that is published on the previous day.

 What happens when EONIA is discontinued?

-After 31 December 2021 it will not be possible to use EONIA as an interest rate benchmark.
+EONIA and €STR will continue to coexist until 31 December 2021 at which point EONIA will be discontinued.
+Over this period of time, the market will gradually replace EONIA with €STR in all products and contracts.
+After that, the €STR will become the new overnight lending reference rate.
+Therefore, after 31 December 2021 it will not be possible to use EONIA as an interest rate benchmark.
 Clients may need to replace EONIA with an alternative benchmark for any financial agreements that references EONIA and continues after 3 January 2022.
 The 'Working Group on Euro risk free rates' has recommended €STR as the replacement benchmark for EONIA.
 We are currently monitoring this recommendation for adoption and will assess its full implication on any financial agreements before taking any definitive steps, and contact clients in due course to confirm our approach.